NeoktaLabs/ppopgi-project/docs/04-frontend.md

 - becomes outdated

 Users can still:
-- buy tickets directly via contracts
+- interact directly with contracts
 - finalize raffles manually
 - claim funds independently

 **Refund note**
-If a raffle is cancelled, ticket refunds are **claimable** by users and must be explicitly withdrawn.
-Refunds are never pushed automatically by the frontend.
+If a raffle is cancelled, refunds are **claimable** and must be explicitly withdrawn.
+They are never pushed automatically.

 The frontend is **replaceable by design**.